 Applicants for the First Assistant Attorney General position must meet the following criteria:

-- A minimum of 5 years of experience in administrative law and education law.
+- A minimum of eight years of legal experience.

-- Commitment to diversity, equity, inclusion, and public service
+- A demonstrated commitment to diversity, equity, inclusion, and public service.

 Conditions of Employment: